 Are Annuities Safe When It Comes to Taxes?

-During your growth phase, the annuity is not taxable.
+During your accumulation phase, the annuity is not taxable.
 In fact, you only incur taxes when you take the money out.
-Because it is not taxable immediately, an annuity offers some growth potential.
+Because it is not taxable immediately, an annuity offers some interest growth potential.
 For those looking to hold off on taxes, this may be an option to consider.

 Basically, annuities can offer protection of principal and a lifetime guaranteed* income.
 If you can hold off on taking income right away, an annuity may be something to consider.
 Contact us today to learn more about the different types of annuities.
 We can review your choices and find out what’s right for you.